Nondiscrimination and Interpreters Notice

 Free Aids and Services for People With Disabilities

-Seattle Children’s provides these free aids and services to help people with disabilities, such as patients and caregivers, communicate effectively with us:
+Seattle Children’s provides free aids and services to help patients and caregivers communicate effectively with us:

 - Qualified sign language interpreters